AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Troubleshooting/HTTP status code 400.md

 -   Error message: The encryption algorithm specified is not valid. or The Encryption request you specified is not valid.
 Supported value: AES256/SM4/KMS.
 -   Cause: The value of `x-oss-server-side-encryption` is invalid.
 -   Solution: Set `x-oss-server-side-encryption` to one of the following valid values: AES256 or KMS.
-For more information about server-side encryption, see[PutObject](/intl.en-US/API Reference/Object operations/Basic operations/PutObject.md).
+For more information about server-side encryption, see [PutObject](/intl.en-US/API Reference/Object operations/Basic operations/PutObject.md).

 ## InvalidDataEncryptionAlgorithmError